ubytedev/SoftTagBody-Example/README.md

 "Agent.ActivityStrategy.Nav.Avoid.Agent"
 ```

-### Optional
+## Optional (recommended)

-Where 'Agent' and 'GameplayLocation' remain entirely generic in this context.
+Let `Agent` and `GameplayLocation` remain entirely generic in this context.

-- From GameplayLocation, it's evident that we're simply avoiding navigation near a `FVector` that might dynamically adjust itself over time)
+- From `GameplayLocation`, it's evident that we're simply avoiding navigation near a `FVector` that might dynamically adjust itself over time.
-- From Entity, it's evident that we're simply avoiding navigation near an agent.
+- From `Entity`, it's evident that we're simply avoiding navigation near an agent.

 What this means gameplay-implementation-wise is up to your project or module following its own realm of constrains.

-Furthermore, this allows you to write large parts of gameplay-code without introducing any additional type dependency.

-This allows you to write parts of gameplay-code that just 'generically' need to know about 'an agent'.
+### Extra (recommended)

+<b>But, the logistics involved in making appropriate gameplay decisions does not necessarily need to know about what 'Agent' or 'GameplayLocation' actually mean value-wise. </b>

+This allows you to separate (or at least minimize) the decision making aspect from the project and all its declared types altogether.
 ## Long-term vision

 - Cross-project interoperability by generically writing large sums of code, without actually specifying what it means implementation-wise for the most part.

-- Dynamically streaming gameplay logistics in-and-out on-demand (using Game Features)
+- Dynamically streaming gameplay logistics in-and-out on-demand (using Game Features) with any 'compatible' framework

 Basically, being able to write the logistics responsible for capture-the-flag, without actually implementing what capture-the-flag means in the world.